A three-session archive based documentary developement workshop :

 Grants towards participation fee are available for some European applicants.

-All fees include : tuition, follow-up costs, hotel cost for 1st session, hotel grant for 2nd session, and a flat travel grant.
+All fees include : tuition, follow-up costs, hotel cost for 1st session, hotel grant for 2nd and 3rd sessions, and a flat travel grant.

 Please contact us for any additional information concerning the fee and grants.